raimohanska/reactive-bacon/README.md

 Included instances of `Source`:

-- Lists
-- PushCollection
+- [] (Lists) : creates a "cold observable" that always spits the list contents to new listeners
+- PushCollection : a "hot observable" where you can manually push new data, which will be delivered to subscribers synchronously
+- IO : creates a "cold observable" that always executes the IO action on subscribe

 Interfaces:

-- Functor
+- Functor : fmap = mapE
-- Applicative
-- Monad
+- Applicative : based on combineLatestE.
+You can apply a pure function to Observables using this interface
+- Monad : >>= spawns a new observable for each source event, then merges the result events from spawned observables into the result stream
-- Num (yes, you can do `a` + `Observable a`!)
+- Num, based on Applicative.
+(Yes, you can do `a` + `Observable a`!)
+- Monoid : mempty = neverE, mappend = mergeE
+- Alternative : empty = neverE, <|> = mergeE

+Useful operators from typeclasses:

+- `>>=` : monadic bind (spawn new observables, merge results)
+- `<|>` : merge
+- `<$>`, `<*>` : apply pure function as in `(+) <$> o1 <*> o2`

-Infix operators:
+Custom infix operators:

 - `==>` : assign side-effect of type `a -> IO ()`
 - `===>` : assign side-effect of type `Event a -> IO ()`